jnozzi/cocoadev.com/markdown/AliasManager.md

 ----

 Also, even if two alias records resolve to the same file, they may not be equal for the purposes you care about.
 For example, one may be a minimal alias and the other may be an alias created relative to some other file or folder.
 (Useful for situations like the files referenced by a document file.)
-It's really up to you to determine what equality of aliases would mean for your application, and then to implement a subclass of General/BDAlias that exhibits appropriate behavior for -isEqual: and -hash methods.
+It's really up to you to determine what equality of aliases would mean for your application, and then to implement a subclass of BDAlias that exhibits appropriate behavior for -isEqual: and -hash methods.

 By the way:  **Don't forget to override -hash if you override -isEqual:!**  Objects for whom -isEqual: returns YES must **always** return the same value for -hash, though objects that return the same value for -hash can return NO from -isEqual:.
-If you put objects with a broken hash method in an General/NSSet, or use them as keys in an General/NSDictionary, the collection will get very confused...
+If you put objects with a broken hash method in an NSSet, or use them as keys in an NSDictionary, the collection will get very confused...

 ----
 Thanks all; I am the original poster and this has answered well beyond my needs, thank you very much.
-I suppose, then, that logically it would be in error to create an isEqual comparison for General/BDAlias which would return YES if they were *currently* pointing to the same object because as another poster said this state could change depending on the specific configuration of the aliasRef itself.
+I suppose, then, that logically it would be in error to create an isEqual comparison for BDAlias which would return YES if they were *currently* pointing to the same object because as another poster said this state could change depending on the specific configuration of the aliasRef itself.
 Thus you might end up having a duplicate checker discard certain elements which are in fact not the same as a function of time.

 Still, I can't shake the conception that creating 2 successive Aliases for the same file should be absolutely identical, no?
 They follow the same programmatic process and they are based on the same information exactly.
 The catch seems to be that the information used in a comparison is the caveat I put at the beginning: not pulling out internal data.
 Since the internal storage may differ conceivably based on the point at which the reference was created (if, say, the same file had a reference made to it before and after a relocation), answering the question "Are these aliases the same" is not equal to "is the information referenced by these aliases the same".